Last Updated on 25 July 2023 by Alastair Digby

 Not all cyber risks immediately result in damage, but vulnerabilities and misconfigurations are essentially ticking timebombs waiting for malicious actors to find and exploit them.
 These risks can emerge in software, hardware, cloud services (SaaS apps, storage buckets, etc), and network protocols.

 A robust security posture puts important capabilities in place that can identify vulnerabilities and misconfigurations, and swiftly mitigate them.
-With today’s growing attack surfaces comprising multi-cloud IT environments, more endpoints, and customer-facing web apps, organizations that prioritize attack surface visibility and monitoring strengthen their security postures and reduce the risks from exploitable weaknesses.
+With today’s growing attack surfaces comprising multi-cloud IT environments, more endpoints, and customer-facing web apps, organizations that prioritize attack surface visibility and monitoring strengthen their cyber postures and reduce the risks from exploitable weaknesses.

 6 Steps to improve your security posture